-Some parents can develop more serious mental health problems around the time of having a baby.
-Post partum psychosis can develop very suddenly after giving birth or for some women it can develop over the early days of parenthood.
+Another mental health problem which can occur around the time of having a baby is postpartum psychosis.
+This can develop very suddenly after giving birth or for some women it can develop over the early days of parenthood.

 Signs of post partum psychosis may include: